 If you re-apply the Getting started configuration to the tenant IAM instance, you overwrite the currently active configuration.
 This may overwrite an advanced uploaded configuration with the initial default configuration.

-To restore a previously uploaded configuration, disable the Getting started configuration.
+To restore a previously uploaded configuration, you must disable the Getting started configuration: